simonmichael/hledger/MANUAL.markdown

         cabal update
         cabal install hledger

-    You can add the following options to the install command to include extra features (these are not enabled by default as they are harder to build):
+    You can add the following options to the install command to build extra features (if you're new to cabal, I recommend you get the basic install working first, then add these one at a time):

     - `-fvty` - builds the [ui](#ui) command.
 (Not available on microsoft windows.)